-For a simple example illustrating a conveyor in action, open the "How Do I Use Conveyors" model via the Help menu in the software.
+For a simple example illustrating a conveyor in action, open the "How Do I Use Conveyors" model via How Do I under the Help menu item.

 Ovens

 Ovens work a lot like real ovens.
 They accumulate inputs during the filling state, hold them during the cooking state, and release them during the emptying state.
 The amount of time the oven spends in the filling and cooking states is controlled by the fill time and cook time parameters.